smgrv123/diced-docs/Freshana.md

 ## Target Audience

 The primary consumers are health-conscious individuals who actively track their caloric intake and macros to optimize their fitness routines.
 This includes athletes, gym enthusiasts, and anyone pursuing a nutritious lifestyle.
+This also targets the individuals who have a very busy work life but still want to consume home made nutritious meals

 ## Business Model